ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** May you find grace as you surrender to life.
-May you find happiness, as you stop seeking it. — Dan Millman
+> **Citacao:** Live in the sunshine, swim the sea, drink the wild air. — Ralph Waldo Emerson

 fim do arquivo